1. Introduction to Au Ver à Soie Silk Threads

 Au Ver à Soie vs. DMC Cotton:

-• Strengths of AVAS: Superior luster, durability, and stitch experience—especially on high-count fabrics.
+- Strengths of AVAS: Luster, durability, and a luxurious stitch feel, especially on high-count fabrics.

-• Limitations: Fewer color options in some lines; spun silks offer less shine than filament types.
+- Limitations: Fewer colors in some filament lines; spun silks offer subtler shine.

 Au Ver à Soie vs. Trebizond:

-• AVAS filament silks (Gobelins, Perlee) are finer and better suited for intricate work on high-count fabrics, offering a smoother, more refined finish.
+- AVAS filament silks (Gobelins, Perlee) are finer and more refined for intricate, high-count work.

 Suitability for High-Count Fabrics: